What are the top Retail Cybersecurity challenges?

 • Considering installation of Web Application Firewall (WAF) and a security solution on servers.

-• Installing robust, multi-layered endpoint defenses.
+• Installing robust, multi-layered endpoint defences.

 Enable Safer, More Efficient Security Operations